 Palm City is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Palm City’s overall crime rate is lower than average for the country.

 Palm City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Palm City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Palm City is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Hebrew.